-It's going to be hard to top the madness of Texas A&M's 74-72 win over the LSU Tigers on Saturday.
-The game featured a record-tying seven overtime periods, an NCAA record 146 total points, and the most points ever allowed by a ranked team in FBS history, and more than 1,000 total yards of offense.
+It's going to be hard to top the madness of Texas A&M's 74-72 win over the LSU Tigers.
+The 2018 game featured a record-tying seven overtime periods, the NCAA record for total points in an overtime game (146), the most points ever allowed by a ranked team in FBS history, and more than 1,000 total yards of offense.

 It was pure madness when the highest-scoring game of all time finally ended after four hours, 53 minutes in College Station, Texas, but the wild party didn't stop when Aggies wide receiver Kendrick Rogers caught the winning two-point conversion from quarterback Kellen Mond in the game's seventh overtime.
 In fact, the pandemonium was just getting started.

-The postgame altercation is under investigation by the Southeastern Conference, which has already been involved in sending down a hefty fine on Texas A&M University for the Aggie faithful who rushed the field after the legendary game.
+The postgame altercation was under investigation by the Southeastern Conference, which had already been involved in sending down a hefty fine on Texas A&M University for the Aggie faithful who rushed the field after the legendary game.
 But come on, SEC.
 After a win like this, it sort of feels like you have to let it go.
 Heck, if I dropped 74 points on my little brother in Madden, I'm storming the living room, and there's nothing my Mom can do about it.

-Financial penalties for storming the field are nothing new, as both LSU and Kentucky were fined earlier this season following fans storming the field after huge wins in Baton Rouge and Lexington, respectively.
+Financial penalties for storming the field are nothing new.
+Both LSU and Kentucky were fined earlier that season following fans storming the field after huge wins in Baton Rouge, Louisiana and Lexington, Kentucky, respectively.
 The second offense of fans rushing the field results in a $100,000 fine, which the Texas A&M Aggies received after beating Alabama in 2021, and a third offense will incur a whopping $250,000 fine.

-Fights and fines aside, this was a massive win for a Texas A&M program that is set up to be a major national contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.
+Fights and fines aside, this was a massive win for a Texas A&M program that has set itself up to be a major College Football Playoff contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.

-"I can't be happier for a group of guys and what they've shown — the grit, the determination, the desire, the toughness, the effort, the discipline, the pride — everything they have.
+"I can't be happier for a group of guys and what they've shown -- the grit, the determination, the desire, the toughness, the effort, the discipline, the pride -- everything they have.
 They set a standard for what that Aggie helmet means, and hopefully we're getting to where that standard is, and we can grow from that because we want it to mean excellence and, I've always said this before, the people who put that ring on, we represent them...
-If you're not proud of those guys today, you can't be proud of anybody.” — Jimbo Fisher
+If you're not proud of those guys today, you can't be proud of anybody."

-This historic football game featured six total touchdowns from LSU quarterback Joe Burrow, seven total touchdowns by Texas A&M's Kellen Mond, and 1,017 total yards of offense on this incredible night.
+This historic football game featured six total touchdowns from LSU quarterback Joe Burrow, seven total touchdowns by Texas A&M's Kellen Mond, and 1,017 total yards of offense on this incredible regular-season finale.